TariqAHassan/S4Torch/README.md

 **Validation Accuracy**: TBD <br>
 **Speed**: TBD

-Note: average pooling is used to reduce memory usage, and is not used in the original implementation.
+Note: average pooling is used to reduce memory usage, and is not present in the original implementation.

 #### [SpeechCommands](https://pytorch.org/audio/stable/datasets.html#torchaudio.datasets.SPEECHCOMMANDS)